-Please submit the "Overseas Travel Notification"
+Please register with the Overseas Travel System (TRIP)"

-Submit the "Overseas Travel Notification" (OTN) online when travelling overseas.
+Register with the "Overseas Travel System (TRIP)" when traveling overseas.
 This is for the university to confirm your safety promptly when emergency situations such as a natural disaster, terrorism, and pandemic of disease hit the countries or areas where you are staying.
-Therefore, students are required to submit the OTN form even when you go on a private trip.
-In addition, we have introduced OSSMA\1 (Overseas Students Safety Management Assistance) to further support available in troubles during your trip.
-When taking out OSSMA, please start with submitting the OTN form then proceed with application for OSSMA on the OSSMA registration page.
+Therefore, students are required to enter into TRIP even when you go on a private trip.
+In addition, we have introduced OSSMA\1 (Overseas Students Safety Management Assistance) to make further support available in time of troubles during your trip.
+Please start with registering with the "Overseas Travel System (TRIP)" then proceed to the application procedures of OSSMA.